LuisTovar0/10mcj-bot/README.md

 ## List of features

 + Message treatment in portuguese language
-  + Format text messages for Telegram and Signal when audio is missing
+  + Format text messages for Signal
-  + Format an audio+text message for Telegram
+  + Format an audio+text (or just text if audio is missing) message for Telegram
-+ As a security measure, persist how many messages a user sent to the bot
++ As a security measure, persist how many messages a user sent to the bot.
+The bot can't read group messages nor be added to a group.

 ## Current works